 What is BCNPP

-- METASTATIC BREAST CANCER & PALLIATIVE CARE: over 70- 80% of breast cancer patients present advanced stages III or IV, hence reduces the chances of survival.
-The trained nurses would provide palliative care in the facility and also homecare to women battling with advanced/metastatic breast cancer.
+- METASTATIC BREAST CANCER & PALLIATIVE CARE:over 70- 80% of breast cancer patients present with advanced stages III or IV and hence already have a reduced chance of survival.
+The trained nurses would provide palliative care in the facility and also provide homecare to women battling with advanced/metastatic breast cancer.

 GOAL: To empower women at risk of, or living with advanced breast cancer and to reduce incidence of stage III or IV breast cancer in Nigeria.

 Patient Navigation was a new practice in Nigeria until 2014, when Dr. M.O.
 Nwaneri, a famous Nigerian medical oncologist, haematologist, and Associate Professor of Internal Medicine came back from U.S.A. to Nigeria to practice.
 Dr. Nwaneri cared for several cancer patients from different parts of Nigeria and painfully over 70% of the cancer patients in his clinic presented metastatic and advanced cancers.
 It is on this premise that he realized that several cancer patients in Nigeria faced innumerable barriers in accessing cancer care likened to the barriers faced by cancer patients in Harlem, a community in New York where Dr. Harold P. Freeman founded patient navigation.